Drawing and Foundation

 Painting is taught in a 3244 sq. ft. studio located on the 5th floor of List.
 The front of the space is an open critique area, backed by storage racks, sinks, and a miter saw.
 The room is lit from above by two large north facing sky lights, flooding the room with natural light.
 Students enrolled in Painting I share a space with one other student and, depending upon enrollment, students in Painting II often have their own studio space.
 Several spaces are dedicated each year as individual spaces for Honors' students.
 Each student taking a painting class is given a storage cabinet outfitted with a glass topped paint palette.

-The black and white/analog Photography Studio is 1006 sq. ft. and located in room 321 on the 3rd floor of List Art.
+The black and white/analog Photography Studio is 1006 sq. ft. and is located in room 321 on the 3rd floor of List Art.
 It consists of a dark room, a film‐loading room, and a larger main space for presentations, critiques, and discussions.
 It currently has enlarger stations for fifteen students and lockable flat files for the storage of student supplies and paper.